Inactive & Retired Credentials

 - The applicant is an NCSP in good standing at the time the application is received in the NASP office.

 Those with an NCSP (Retired) status can convert their NCSP (Retired) status back to active NCSP status by paying the appropriate renewal fee and completing the current CPD requirements (i.e., 75 hours within 36 months of renewal; 10 of which must be from a NASP- or APA-approved provider, and 3 of which must be in ethics or legal regulation in school psychologist).
+Evidence of having completed the CPD requirements must be provided at the time of reactivation.

 The NCSP (Retired) designation allows retired NCSPs to continue to identify themselves as persons who have met the national standard of their profession.
 The official title of this designation is Nationally Certified School Psychologist (Retired) or NCSP (Retired). … more